 “None of them prevent whistleblowing,” Miller concludes.
 “So how you can come to the conclusion that this is an ‘ag-gag bill’ when you’re required to report abuse is beyond my comprehension.”

 Gordon Schnell, a partner at Constantine Cannon who focuses on antitrust and fraud issues, offered his reasoning for arriving at such a conclusion—one commonly held by critics of the law—when we spoke on the phone.
 “It’s actually quite a clever gambit, if you think about it,” Schnell told me.
-“The proponents of mandatory reporting—if you want to be skeptic on all this—they really aren’t doing that to make sure that these people get it to the authorities in a speedy manner, but to interrupt any kind of long-term, undercover, thorough analysis that can be done and presented in a persuasive fashion so that the authorities take action.”
+“The proponents of mandatory reporting—if you want to be a skeptic on all this—they really aren’t doing that to make sure that these people get it to the authorities in a speedy manner but to interrupt any kind of long-term, undercover, thorough analysis that can be done and presented in a persuasive fashion so that the authorities take action.”

 In Schnell’s view, mandatory reporting is a ridiculous exercise: Take a photo, turn it in; take a video, turn it in.
 It’s death to a compelling whistleblower case by a thousand bureaucratic submissions.

 However, he does acknowledge that the pro-legislation group’s support for farm protection laws has some merit.
 “That argument is valid, that things will be misconstrued and regular farming practices could be made to look grotesque,” he allows.
-But such strict laws move things in the wrong direction, in Schnell’s opinion, on the debate over too much enforcement or too little enforcement.
-Should state law favor the idea of that innocent farmer who might get caught up, unjustly, in an animal-abuse scandal, and miss unlawful conduct as a result?
-Or should protection laws be more lax, allowing whistleblowers to bring attention to abuse—or even to promote them, as is common in fields like corporate finance?
+But such strict laws move things in the wrong direction, in Schnell’s opinion, on the debate over too much or too little enforcement.
+Should state law favor the idea of that innocent farmer who might get caught up, unjustly, in an animal-abuse scandal and miss unlawful conduct as a result?
+Or should protection laws be more lax, allowing whistleblowers to bring attention to abuse—or even promoting them, as is common in fields like corporate finance?

 “When we’re talking about food safety,” Schnell concludes, “in my view, I’d rather be over-enforcing things, overseeing things, having greater transparency, even if it does, in some instances, risk the possibility that an innocent farm may be made to look like it’s doing something wrong.”